 - Do you conduct business in Delaware?
 If you conduct business in Delaware, incorporating in the state can eliminate one of your potential foreign qualification needs.
 You’ll also benefit from the state’s lack of state corporate income tax.

 - What are your liability concerns?
 Incorporating in Delaware isn’t the only way to obtain liability protection—incorporating in any state can protect your personal assets, and liability insurance can offer protections for your business.
-That said, Delaware’s business-friendly policies (and business-only court) are generally considered to provide stronger liability shields to companies than other states can offer.
+That said, Delaware’s business-friendly policies (and business-only court) are generally considered to provide stronger liability shields than other states.

 - What is your entity type?
 Some of the benefits of incorporating in Delaware apply to all business types, such as liability protection, legal process in the Court of Chancery, and quick registration.
 Investor preference, flexible regulations around stock distribution, and the lack of state corporate income taxes are mainly beneficial to corporations.

 - Do you plan to seek investor funding?
 If you plan to seek investor funding, it’s a good idea to make your company as attractive to potential investors as possible.
-Investors generally favor Delaware corporations in investment decisions.
+Many investors favor Delaware corporations in investment decisions.

 - What are your revenue goals?
 Large corporations tend to have larger accounting budgets—if your annual revenue is in the billions, it can be cost-effective to invest in accounting strategies that allow you to declare some income earned in other states in Delaware.
-If your annual revenue isn’t yet in the billions—but you have ambitions to get there—you might incorporate in Delaware for the flexibility to adopt these strategies at a later date.
+If your annual revenue isn’t yet in the billions—but you have ambitions to get there—you might incorporate in Delaware for the flexibility to adopt these strategies later.

 If your business is incorporated in Delaware, Mosey’s compliance platform can help you navigate legal, tax, HR, and insurance requirements across all states you do business in.
-Mosey supports corporations with large teams and provides guided steps for new founders to help navigate the business compliance needs after incorporation, including foreign qualification in your headquartered state, getting your founding team on payroll, and managing ongoing compliance.
+Mosey supports corporations to LLCs with large teams and provides guided steps for new founders and entrepreneurs to help navigate business compliance needs after incorporation, including foreign qualification in your headquartered state, getting your founding team on payroll, and managing ongoing compliance.

 How To Incorporate in Delaware

 Delaware law is designed to make it as easy as possible for businesses to incorporate within the state.
-The business formation process is simple, but there are special considerations you may need to make if your primary physical presence is outside the state of Delaware.
+The business formation process is simple, but there are special considerations you may need to make if your primary physical presence is outside Delaware.

 Name Your Business